-A victim or claimant who has been convicted of a felony within ten (10) year prior to the crime that caused the injury or during the pendency of the claim;
+- A victim or claimant who has been convicted of a felony within ten (10) year prior to the crime that caused the injury, or during the pendency of the claim; and

 - An adult victim who was injured while incarcerated and serving a sentence.

 Examples Of Compensable Expenses for Victims of Crime

-- Counseling for the victim and immediate family members of victims for specific crimes (up to $2,500 each, a maximum of $7,500 per claim);
+- Counseling for the victim and immediate family members of victims for specific crimes;

 - Lost wages from being unable to work (including lost special duty earnings by police officers);